We’re all on the hunt for keywords that look strong.

 When looking at your keywords, you’ll also get to see the search volume and competition level for each, giving you the information you need to decide which keywords are worth pursuing harder.

 There are plenty of other features to complement the keyword research tool, including a Backlink Checker which lets you review your own backlinks and see who’s linking to the competition’s pages.
+(You can get a small taste of this tool’s power with the Free Backlink Checker, a limited version of the full tool.)

 Combine this tool with Google Adwords, and you’ll be completely unstoppable.